Thierry Cassuto

+In 2014, Thierry Cassuto produced a pilot of the US adaptation of the show under the title Puppet Nation USA, featuring the puppets of Donald Trump, Hillary Clinton, Barack Obama and many other US politicians and celebrities, hosted by the puppet of CBS news anchor Scott Pelley.

-Before moving to South Africa in 1998, Cassuto founded the arts and entertainment French TV channel Paris Première and participated in the launch of the French terrestrial channel M6 where he started a slate of award-winning magazine programmes including Culture Pub and Capital.
+Before moving to South Africa in 1998, Cassuto founded the arts and entertainment French TV channel Paris Première and was key to the launch of the French terrestrial channel M6 where he started and supervised a slate of award-winning programmes including Culture Pub and Capital.
 With partners Gédéon, he went on to create television production company TVTV (for "Tout Va Très Vite"), which was later acquired by AB Groupe.